abcmer/imperial-city-beef/README.md

 ## Learning Goals

--   Design ERP system with postgres backend
+-   Design ERP system with postgres backend (In progress)
--   Production grade security
+-   Production grade security (Not yet achieved)
--   User authentication with Django
+-   User authentication with Django (Not yet achieved)

 ## License